nim-lang/Nim/readme.md

   channels there are bridged to IRC.
 * [Gitter][nim-gitter] - an additional place to discuss Nim in real-time.
 There is a bridge between Gitter and the IRC channel.
+* [Matrix][nim-matrix] - the main room to discuss Nim in real-time.
+[Matrix space][nim-matrix-space] contains a list of rooms, most of them are bridged to IRC.
 * [Telegram][nim-telegram] - an additional place to discuss Nim in real-time.
 There is the official Telegram channel.
 Not bridged to IRC.
 * [Stack Overflow][nim-stackoverflow] - a popular Q/A site for programming related